 I shop at Vons which is a division of Safeway.
 They have a great coupon app called “Just for U”.
 Your grocery store most likely has something similar.
 Each week coupons and free offers are loaded to my app.
 All I do is go to the app and add the coupons.
 The great thing is that most of the time all the manufacturer coupons you print or clip are the same ones that are loaded on the coupon app.

 Over time the app will start adding deals relevant to the items you normally purchase.
-My store offers coupons and offers for produce.
+My store offers coupons and special offers on produce.
 I love this because It’s very rare to find a produce coupon.
 If you aren’t using your coupon app from the stores you shop at, I highly recommend you get started.

 8. Look for a Local Discount Card